PTegmark/Scratch-GANPaint/README.md

 // ***
 ```

 * The ganpaint field does not yet communicate with the GAN Paint server.
-Ultimately, the field will have to send the main image, along with the information contained in selectedPoints, brushState, and drawingState, to the GAN Paint server whenever the user finishes dragging the mouse across the main image.
+Ultimately, the ganpaint field will have to send the main image, along with the information contained in selectedPoints, brushState, and drawingState, to the GAN Paint server whenever the user finishes dragging the mouse across the main image.
 To help implement this, you will need to add some code to the function "Blockly.FieldGANPaint.prototype.onMouseUp" within the file "scratch-blocks/core/field_ganpaint.js".
 Add the code at the part of the function where this comment is found:

 ```
 // ***